Oreoxmt/pingcap-docsite-preview/markdown-pages/en/tidb/release-7.5/upgrade-tidb-using-tiup.md

 ### The evict leader has waited too long during the upgrade.
 How to skip this step for a quick upgrade?

 You can specify `--force`.
 Then the processes of transferring PD leader and evicting TiKV leader are skipped during the upgrade.
 The cluster is directly restarted to update the version, which has a great impact on the cluster that runs online.
-In the following command, `<version>` is the version to upgrade to, such as `v{{{ .tidb-version }}}`.
+In the following command, `<version>` is the version to upgrade to, such as `v7.5.6`.

-{{< copyable "shell-regular" >}}

 ```shell
 tiup cluster upgrade <cluster-name> <version> --force